HaremSecretTikTok/Harem-Secret-Tik-Tok-Support-Info/index.md

 If you have any questions, please contact us at the email address below and we will answer you as soon as possible.

-Support email ：WarDrumLegendTik@yeah.net
+Support email ：HaremSecretTikTok@yeah.net

 ## About

-**War Drum Legend Tik**
+**Harem Secret Tik Tok**

-War Drum Legend Tik Start here and try this simple game.
+Harem Secret Tik Tok Start here and try this simple game.

 Gameplay: Find the same characters and click on them to complete a elimination.
 Eliminate all the same characters in the game and pass the level.